SimpleDataLabsInc/onpremdocs/controlplane.md

 be made in CR too.
 Also as mentioned before, `nfs path` for all above yamls needs to be exported in NFS server.
 Also note that `postgres-volume-cp`, `gitserver-volume-cp` and `metagraph-volume-cp` are localpath based volume, and the storage class name used in this yaml should be changed to correct storage class._

+**Things to check** _Persistent volumes with appropriate name, size and policy are created in system_

 ### ProphecyCluster CRD

 <details><summary>ProphecyCluster CRD YAML File</summary>